Tag: psychedelic art

 A closeup of a Chinese vase at the Chicago art institute.

-Chinese vase pattern at the Smithsonian museums
+Chinese vase pattern at the Smithsonian Museums

 Chinese vase at Chicago Art Institute-blog